testcara/impactlens/README.md

 ## Overview

-A Python tool that quantifies the impact of AI coding assistants through objective, data-driven metrics from Jira and GitHub.
+ImpactLens helps engineering leaders and teams measure the real-world impact of AI coding assistants by analyzing development metrics from Jira and GitHub.
+Get objective insights into productivity changes, team performance, and AI tool ROI.

 **Business Value:**

 - **Measure AI ROI**: Compare development efficiency before and after AI tool adoption
-- **Data-Driven Decisions**: Use objective metrics (closure time, merge time, throughput) to evaluate AI effectiveness
+- **Objective Metrics**: Track closure time, merge time, throughput, and more to evaluate AI effectiveness
-- **Team & Individual Insights**: Understand AI impact at organization and contributor levels
+- **Team & Individual Insights**: Understand AI impact at team and contributor levels
-- **Enterprise-Ready**: Multi-team support with isolated configs and reports for large organizations
+- **Multi-Team Support**: Isolated configs and reports for multiple teams
 - **Automated Reporting**: Generate comprehensive reports with one command
-- **Shareable Results**: Auto-upload to Google Sheets for stakeholder visibility
+- **Easy Sharing**: Auto-upload to Google Sheets for stakeholder visibility

 **Use Cases:**